 Another advantage of using a newer Intel processor is that it supports up to 128GB of RAM at up to 4800 MHz DDR5 speeds.
 As you would expect from a top-tier Intel processor, this K series CPU allows you to overclock both the CPU and the memory if necessary,.
 Unfortunately, while this CPU has such a good performance ratings, it has a quite high TDP of 125 watts, which is something to bear in mind.

-Intel Core i5 NAS Processor
+Intel Core i5 NAS CPU

 Apart from its high-end and rather costly products in the K series of processors, Intel also provides a K variation of their mainstream i5 processors, which can be a good middle-ground for most.